 The Macfarlane Burnet Institute for Medical Research and Public Health Limited (the Institute) is a company limited by guarantee and is domiciled in Australia.
 The address of the Institute's registered office is 85 Commercial Road, Melbourne, Victoria, Australia 3004.
-The consolidated financial statements of the Institute as at and for the year ended 31 December 2023 comprise the Institute and its subsidiaries (together referred to as 'the Group' and individually as 'Group entities').
-Other than for its holding in Biopoint Hong Kong Ltd (78.75% equity) the Group is a not-for-profit entity and is primarily involved in medical research and associated public health activities directed at the diagnosis, treatment and control of infectious diseases and cancer in humans.
+The consolidated financial statements of the Institute as at and for the year ended 31 December 2024 comprise the Institute and its subsidiaries (together referred to as 'the Group' and individually as 'Group entities').
+The Group is a not-for-profit entity and is primarily involved in medical research and associated public health activities directed at the diagnosis, treatment and control of infectious diseases in humans.
 The Institute is a registered charity with the Australian Charities and Not-for-Profit Commission which holds deductible gift recipient status and is exempt from income tax.